angular/angular/aio/content/guide/docs-style-guide.md

 * `region`- displays the source file fragment with that region name; regions are identified by _docregion_ markup in the source file, as explained [below](#region "Displaying a code fragment").

 * `linenums`- value may be `true`, `false`, or a `number`.
-When not specified, line numbers are automatically displayed when there are 10 or more lines of code.
+When not specified, line numbers are automatically displayed when there are greater than 10 lines of code.
 The rarely used `number` option starts line numbering at the given value. `linenums=4` sets the starting line number to 4.

 * `class`- code snippets can be styled with the CSS classes `no-box`, `code-shell`, and `avoid`.